if you want more detailed information. This is not legal advice and you should consult an attorney if you have any more questions.

 It keeps you protected and your readers informed.

-No. You cannot.
+If you are using images on your website, make sure you either own them or have permission to use them.
 If the image is not created by you, you need to ask for permission to use it.

-Do not worry though.
 There are images available that you can use with no permission needed but you cannot just take the first one you find on Google Images.

 Here are some stock image websites that you can use to find free images that need no prior permission to use: